rlleshi/phar/README.md

 ## Update

 :star: In the meantime, I've trained models that surpass **94%** accuracy on [20 action categories](https://github.com/rlleshi/phar/blob/master/resources/annotations/current_annotations.txt).
 They are readily available via an easy-to-use API.
-[Get in touch](mailto:phar.ai@protonmail.com) for more details!
+More infos [here](https://phar-virid.vercel.app/), or directly [get in touch](mailto:phar.ai@protonmail.com) for business inquiries!

 How this AI can benefit you: